 Tech Clinic projects at CGU provide opportunities for public, private, and not-for-profit organizations to solve real-world challenges at the core of their mission, goals, and objectives.
 Sponsors appreciate a range of benefits.

 - Complete projects without investment in permanent assets

 - Receive project results including analysis, prototypes, reports, solved problems, research analysis, design, proposals, etc.

 - High visibility on campus, beneficial to recruiting efforts

 - Support management with "best and brightest" grad students

 - Opportunity for future employment

 Sponsors enjoy being able to manage multiple projects simultaneously.
-Typically, the interdisciplinary team of students will work for several months with a School of Information Systems and Technology faculty project advisor, and in collaboration with the sponsoring organization.
+Typically, the interdisciplinary team of students will work for several months with a Center for Information Systems and Technology faculty project advisor, and in collaboration with the sponsoring organization.
 The sponsor provides a project liaison who meets regularly with the students and provides the specific organizational and industry experience needed for the student team to succeed.
 All projects focus on serving the needs of the sponsoring organization - as well as our focus on student's receiving real world experiences in both technology and management.